MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailbox-databases-and-servers/Set-MailboxServer.md

 ```

 ### -MessageTrackingLogPath
 The MessageTrackingLogPath parameter specifies the location of the message tracking logs.
-The default location is C:\\Program Files\\Microsoft\\Exchange Server TransportRoles\\Logs\\MessageTracking.
+The default location is %ExchangeInstallPath%TransportRoles\Logs\MessageTracking.
 If you set the value of the MessageTrackingLogPath parameter to $null, you effectively disable message tracking.
 However, if you set the value of the MessageTrackingLogPath parameter to $null when the value of the MessageTrackingLogEnabled attribute is $true, event log errors occur.
 The preferred method to disable message tracking is to use the MessageTrackingLogEnabled parameter.

 ```yaml
 Type: LocalLongFullPath